ACRRM/curriculum-docusaurus/docs/rural-generalist/Competencies.md

 ---
-title: "Competencies of a Rural Generalist Medical Practitioner"
+title: Competencies of a Rural Generalist Medical Practitioner
-category: "Rural Generalist"
 ---

 Rural Generalist medical practitioner competencies are grouped under the eight domains of rural